Discover the charming village of Burwash, East Sussex © French Moments

 The village (pop.
 2,700 in 2011) is equidistant from Royal Tunbridge Wells and Hastings.

-It occupies a ridge in the heart of the High Weald, a natural region stretching between the North Downs and the South Downs.
+It occupies a ridge in the heart of the High Weald, a natural region stretching between the North and South Downs.
 The ridge separates two valleys where two rivers flow: the Dudwell (south) and the Rother (north).

 Burwash on a ridge © French Moments